Zoom: Manage Breakout Rooms

 - how many participants do you want in each room?

-- do you prefer to manually assign participants to rooms, or have Zoom randomly assign the rooms?
+- do you prefer to manually assign participants to rooms, have Zoom randomly assign the rooms, or let your participants choose the room they go to?

 - Watch Getting Started With Breakout Rooms for an overview on how to use breakout rooms.